 - Tree height and trunk diameter

-- Proximity to your home or power lines
+- Proximity to your home, fence, or power lines

 Related Articles